Cotorsion pairs and model structures on Morita rings: Introduction

 \subsection{Completeness}

-\ Completeness of a cotorsion pair is important, not only in the theory itself, but also in abelian model structures via Hovey correspondence ([H2].
+\ Completeness of a cotorsion pair is important, not only in the theory itself, but also in finding abelian model structures ([H2].
 See Theorem \ref {hoveycorrespondence}).
-In view of identifications, we only discuss the completeness of cotorsion pairs in Theorem \ref{ctp1}.
+In view of identifications, we only discuss the completeness of cotorsion pairs in Theorem \ref{mainin31}.